cbsropenproject/6dof_face/README.md

 ** Download BIWI dataset**

-  Please download the BIWI dataset from https://www.kaggle.com/datasets/kmader/biwi-kinect-head-pose-database and transform GT pose to RGB image, and make a biwi_test.csv file based on that of ARKitFace dataset.
+  Please download the BIWI dataset from https://www.kaggle.com/datasets/kmader/biwi-kinect-head-pose-database and transform GT pose to RGB image, and make a biwi_test.csv file based on that of ARKitFace dataset and the code of./data/biwi_preprocess.py.

 ## Testing and training